Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 0.1in \textit{\textbf{J0947+2740}}: Noting \citet{brinkman_freire_rankin_stovall}'s {\bf T/M} classification, there is evidence of at least three components present at LOFAR frequencies with the first leading component being the strongest; see Fig.~\ref{figA107}.
 At higher frequencies, the components seem to merge with the middle component remaining the strongest.
 While the fluctuation spectra give no guidance, the structure seems to be that of a conal triple c{\bf T} profile.
 The pulsar is detected at 111 MHz \citep{prao} but no measurements are possible.
 0.1in

 \textit{\textbf{J1022+1001}}: This 16-ms pulsar seems to have a core-cone triple {\bf T} configuration in our profiles.
-The central components have widths compatible with an orthogonal geometry [but narrows substantially at 4.9 GHz \citep{kkwj98}], and the conal widths, though difficult to measure accurately, show a consistent inner conal behavior.
+The central components have widths compatible with an orthogonal geometry---but narrow substantially at 4.9 GHz \citep{kkwj98}---and the conal widths, though difficult to measure accurately, show a consistent inner conal behavior.
 The PPA rate is difficult to interpret and measure as different tracks are seen at different frequencies (see also the other polarimetry in \citep{xilouris98,stairs99,Dai2015}; however, a rate around +2\degr/\degr\ is compatible with an inner cone.
 No core is discernible at 149 MHz or below, but the LWA profiles \citep{KTSD23} trace the overall width and onset of scattering at 35 MHz.
-The $t_scatt$ value seems much larger than the pulsar experiences.
+The $t_{scatt}$ value seems much larger than the pulsar experiences.
+The profile asymmetry could be the result of aberration/retardation.
 0.1in

 \textit{\textbf{J1046+0304}}: The pulsar shows weak emission over much of its rotation cycle especially at the lower frequency.
 Our poor 1.4-GHz profile seems to confirm the double form of the main feature but not the weaker possible postcursor seen in the \citet{Burgay+06} image.
-Several 327-MHz observations show two board dissimilar features, and we are at a loss about how these correspond to the 1.4-GHz profiles---and there is no reliable PPA signature to go on.
+Several 327-MHz observations show two broad dissimilar features, and we are at a loss about how these correspond to the 1.4-GHz profiles---and there is no reliable PPA signature to go on.
 The pulsar needs further study before any model can be attempted.
 0.1in

 \textit{\textbf{J1147+0829}}: The 1.4-GHz profiles are of poor quality but have about the same narrow widths as the lower frequency one, where the PPA rate can also be estimated.
 All show some evidence of bifurcation.
 We model the profiles using an inner conal single/double beam.
-0.1in